Krzychu81/pavlov-vr-rcon/README.md

 On the Server page go to Configuration section and enter the following:

 - Name (can be anything)
-- IP of your RCON endpoint
+- IP:port of your RCON endpoint
 - Password to your RCON endpoint (or leave it empty and enter hashed password instead)

 and press submit.
 It will generate the hash and use that for connection.